jessicahoganma/Python-For-Marketing/README.md

 # Python For Marketing

-# Building A Relational Database From Scratch Using MySQL
 ## Introduction
 This repository is the culmination of resources I used to clean and merge datasets from Google Analytics as well as create visualizations, analyze timeseries and build alerts for for marketing activities.